-If the Defendant defends the claim they need to lodge a completed 'Notice of Defence' form with the Court and send a copy to you, the Plaintiff.
+If the Defendant wants to defend your claim they need to lodge a completed 'Notice of Defence' form with the Court and send a copy to you, the Plaintiff.
 If the Defendant fails to do this, you should apply to the Court for a default judgment against the Defendant by filing an 'Application for Order' form, which is available from the Court.
-You also need to have filed an affidavit of service of the Complaint with the Court to obtain judgment in this way.
+You also need to have filed an affidavit of service of the Complaint with the Court to obtain judgment in this way (an affidavit of service is required to prove that you have properly served the Complaint on the Defendant).